 The black box warning was only the most recent alert in a string of notifications about Invokana.

 Invokana was the first SGLT2 Inhibitor approved in March of 2013.
-By mid-2015, the FDA noted that it had received numerous adverse even reports involving Invokana and other SGLT2 inhibitors for diabetic ketoacidosis (DKA) events which had required hospitalization.
+By mid-2015, the FDA noted that it had received numerous adverse event reports involving Invokana and other SGLT2 inhibitors for diabetic ketoacidosis (DKA) events which had required hospitalization.
 A safety alert regarding this development was issued in May of 2015, which was followed in September by labeling changes about bone density loss that contributed to increased risk of fracture.

 In December of 2015, another safety warning about DKA was issued which included warnings about increased risk for severe urinary tract infection which may contribute to kidney failure.
-Labeling was updated to include UTI, DKA and kidney failure information.
+Labeling was updated to include UTI, DKA, and kidney failure information.

 In May of 2016, the first amputation risk warning was issued based on interim CANVAS study results and was followed a month later in June to strengthen warnings about kidney injury.
 In May of 2017, the most recent, black box warning was issued about Invokana and Invokamet’s potential of doubled amputation risk.